sali-31/SecureClientVault/README.md

   - minimum length: 12 characters
   - requires lowercase, uppercase, digit, and symbol
 - Logs encryption and decryption attempts (success and failure) to `secure_vault.log`.

+  > ⚠️ This is an educational project, not production-ready security software.

 ## Installation